95348953489345893524897/pvprepo/information/movement.md

   1. Add explanation later

 # Big Bill's Thrill
 Big Bill's Thrill (BBT) is a speedrunning trick discovered in HL2.
-It allows you to enter a noclip like state, teleport, and offset your hitbox, causing [some?] player tracking E2s to track the wrong hitbox. <br/>
+It allows you to enter a noclip-like state, teleport, and offset your hitbox, causing [some?] player tracking E2s to track the wrong hitbox. <br/>
 How it works:
   - By brushing a prop against the tangent of the bounding box of a wheel (a real wheel from the Jeep, Jalopy, APC, etc., not just the wheel prop), the prop gets glitched collisions.
   - When the player collides with the prop by touching it, they also get the same glitched collisions, causing them to float, among other things (explained later).